vic-zhong/AC3.2-TextFields-1/README.md

 ---
 ### 5. Exercise

+> Be sure to go into uncomment the indicated code in `CatRoll_SignUpTests.swift` before beginning the exercises.
+All of your code should pass the tests in place.
+Take a look at the tests to know what to name your functions and to guide you on what they should be able to do.

 This is a good start, but we should add a few more validations to our login form:

 1. The name field should have a first _and_ last name.
 Do a validation to make sure there are at least 2 names in that text field (do our server a favor as well and make sure any leading & trailing white space characters are trimmed)